Apr

 Not long after, she asked why I made Cranky so grumpy.
 This question came from a different angle in that Daisy very much disapproves of Cranky’s biting one-liners.
 This one was a decision that affected Daisy herself.

-Of course I could point to creator Lindsay J. Sedgwick and writer Andrew Brenner, who both had a bigger part to play in defining these characters, but that would have been wrong because she could have been asking about Cosmo or anyone in Fluffy Gardens.
+Of course I could point to creator Lindsay J. Sedgwick and writer Andrew Brenner, who both had a big part to play in defining these characters, but that would have been wrong because she could have been asking about Cosmo or anyone in Fluffy Gardens.
 What was important about the question was the very clear sense of responsibility.

 We create characters.